mrkirthi-24/Connectify_App/README.md

-# LinkedIn-Clone
+# Connectify
-Linkedin Clone using React, Firebase, Redux and Styled Components
+Connectify is a professional networking platform similar to LinkedIn built using React.js, Redux, Firebase, and styled-components.